openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Presentation Requests MUST be HTTPS POST requests with the "application/json" media type.

-The follwowing parameters are defined:
+The following parameters are defined:

 `context`:
 : A JSON String containing the value of the corresponding Discovery Request's `context` parameter.